Nandanam (film): Plot

 Meanwhile, Bala meets a man who introduces himself as Unnikrishnan.
 She remembers that Janaki had told her that her son would soon return and a friendship forms between them.
 She refers to him as Unniettan, who becomes very supportive of Bala.
 Manu's marriage date is fixed, however, Thankam finds about the truth behind Manu and Balamani's love for each other.
 She asks Manu why he did not tell her earlier, who reveals that he did not want to break her heart and that she has always done the right thing for him.

 She tells him that the only thing that could break her heart is to see him sad.
 She apologises to Manu and Bala, as it is too late to call the wedding off.
 Bala meets Unni and tells him that God is hurting her even though she always believed in him, and does not expect anything.
 Unni replies with a smile that she should not lose faith and that everything will work out in the end.

 The next day, all of the relatives arrive at Ambalapattil and the marriage preparations begin.
 On the day of the wedding, the bride elopes with her boyfriend.
 Thankam suggests that Bala should marry Manu but the family, however the relatives oppose.

 This causes a humiliated Bala to leave, but Unniamma stops her.
 She pacifies the relatives and tells them that if Manu and Bala love each other, no one should stop them.
 Balamani and Manu get married, and as they go to meet Unniettan, they are surprised when someone else turns up instead of the Unniettan Balamani knows.
 After realising this, she runs to the temple with Manu, but they cannot enter, as it is sealed.
 They manage to convince the police to let them cross the first barricade, and there she sees the Unniettan she knows near the main temple who smiles at her and disappears.
-She realizes that God had been with her all along in the form of a friend.
+She realizes that Guruvayurappan had been with her all along in the form of a friend.